xxheyhey/debian-xx/README.md

 sudo ./vminstall.sh
 ```

-Make changes to the xrandr lines in the .xinitrc file in your home directory and uncomment all the lines.
+Make changes to the xrandr lines in the .xinitrc file in your home directory as needed for your system.
 See [this](https://askubuntu.com/questions/377937/how-do-i-set-a-custom-resolution) for help.

 Reboot.